 Lindsay Hoyle: Order.
-I should say that there is a time limit on speeches of five minutes.
+The time limit for speeches is eight minutes.

 Lindsay Hoyle: Order.
-I am reducing the speaking limit to seven minutes.
-I hope that I shall not need to drop it any further.
+I am reducing the time limit to five minutes.

 Lindsay Hoyle: Order.
 I just remind people that we have a lot of speakers in this debate.
 Short interventions, please.

 Lindsay Hoyle: Order.
 This is a very important debate.
 I put a seven-minute limit on speeches to try to give everybody a chance to speak.
 Given the interventions, I will have to drop the limit for Members lower down the list.
 I do not think it is fair.
 Interventions have to be short, and Members should think about whether they need to intervene—especially when they are summing up at the end.

 Lindsay Hoyle: Order.
 I call Barry Sheerman on a seven-minute limit.